vishalm342/Ecommerce-Follow-Along/README.md

 ## Milestone 7:

 In this milestone, we implemented user login authentication by validating credentials and comparing encrypted passwords using bcrypt.
 The process involves retrieving user data, hashing the entered password, and matching it with the stored hash.
 If authenticated, access is granted; otherwise, an error is returned.
-This enhances security and protects user data. 🚀
+This enhances security and protects user data.

+## Milestone 8:

+In this milestone, we created a reusable product card component and designed a homepage to display multiple cards dynamically.
+The component receives product details as props and is rendered using array mapping.
+This improves UI consistency, enhances user experience, and maintains an organized layout for showcasing products effectively.